andrewt3000/web_development/README.md

 This is a reasonable work flow with multiple developers and an architects where the project is live.
 - Devs work on feature branches.
 - When the feature is complete devs merged and push to a dev branch, and they do a PR ([pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests))
-- Architect/manager tests, inspects and approves the PR.
+- Architect tests, inspects and approves the PR.
-- Pushing to master automatically deploys to production.
+- Architect Pushes to master which automatically deploys to production through continous deployment process.

 This can get more complicated, for instance, if you have testing team.